qBioTurin/connector/README.md

 ### Required installed packages
-The following R packages must be installed to use connector:
-DEoptim, GenSA, cowplot, fda, funcy, ggforce, ggplot2, optimr, plyr, readxl.
+The following R packages must be installed to use connector: cowplot, fda, flexclust, ggplot2, MASS, Matrix, plyr, RColorBrewer, readxl, reshape2, splines, statmod.

 ### How to install connector
 To install it you can use  **devtools**: